ipfs/ipfs-blog/src/_blog/2025-someguy-cached-router.md

 Its main purpose is to help IPFS clients find provider peers for CIDs and their network addresses, and expose that as an HTTP API.
 This is crucial for browsers and mobile applications that need to fetch IPFS content without running a full DHT client, which is often impractical on resource-constrained devices, like mobile phones and web browsers.

-A typical Amino DHT client is stateful.
-It typically opens hundreds of connections, maintains a constantly updated routing table, and opens multiple network operations to find provider and peer records.
-The problem is that browsers and mobiles are limited in their networking capabilities — both in terms of the transports they can use and the number of connections they can maintain.
-They also have limited battery and bandwidth, which makes it impractical to run a full DHT client.
+An Amino DHT client is stateful, and typically opens hundreds of connections to maintain its routing table and find provider and peer records.
+The problem is that browsers and mobiles are limited in their networking capabilities — both in terms of the **transports** they can use and the **number of connections** they can open.
+Mobiles also have limited battery and bandwidth, making it impractical to run a full DHT client.

 Delegated routing allows these devices to query the DHT for content providers in a single HTTP request, rather than requiring them to maintain complex DHT connections themselves.

-To make decentralised retrieval possible for content provided to the DHT, Someguy serves as a helper, allowing these devices to query the DHT in a single request and get back a list of peers that have the content they want.
+To make decentralised retrieval possible for content provided to the DHT, Someguy serves as a helper, allowing these devices to query the DHT in a single HTTP request and get back a list of provider peers that have the data for a CID.
 This is done over HTTP, which is universally supported by browsers and mobile apps.

 The IPFS Foundation provides a public delegated routing endpoint backed by Someguy with the URL `https://delegated-ipfs.dev/routing/v1` that is used by [Helia](https://github.com/ipfs/helia/blob/a0cac72e5b440bf7ea7356571b0f244e05c896e0/packages/http/src/utils/libp2p-defaults.ts#L31) by default to accelerate peer-to-peer content retrieval in browsers and mobile applications.